araobp/myphotos/README.md

 - Use navigator.geolocation for geolocation (GPS).
 - Use HTML input element to capture image from a mobile camera app.
+- Use Task object for location-based task reminder.

 ## Deployment instruction